nuagenetworks/monolithe/generator/src/doc/general_concepts.rst

 NUVSDSession
 ++++++++++++

-VSDK provides a shortcut to do all of this in one line, the :py:class:`NUVSDSession`.
+VSDK provides a shortcut to do all of this in one line, the :class:`vsdk.NUVSDSession`.
 The previous section's code is strictly equivalent to the following:

 .. code-block:: python
     :linenos: